Judge says that Glen Tabak lied about relationship with Beth Morgan

 “The community must be told loudly and clearly that corruption in this state is a problem and must be overcome,” Judge Ronald Solomon said in Sydney’s Downing Centre District Court today.

 In July, developer Glen Tabak pleaded guilty at the Downing Centre Local Court to making a false statement to the Independent Commission Against Corruption in a document dated June 2007.
 In that statement, Tabak denied being in a relationship with Wollongong City Council employee Beth Morgan, who was involved in the council’s construction approval process.
+Confirm the truth accurately with a lie detector.

 “Persons who deal with ICAC must be full and frank with their disclosures, so deterrence is of great importance when it comes to these matters,” Judge Solomon said.